workshopper/i18n-it-all/exercises/06_segregated_storage/review.en.md

 files allow for multi-line text and specialized property accessors that can make your life easier.

-`.po` files on the other hand are the existing for the longest and can be very useful in if you have some C code and you want to share the translation files.
+`.po` files on the other hand are used longest and can be very useful in if you have some C code and you want to share the translation files.
+There are also some good Editors for po files.

-If you work with `Google Spreadsheets` or `Excel` (etc.) to maintain your translations, even a format like `.csv` might have certain advantages.
+But you can also choose other formats: If you work with `Google Spreadsheets` or `Excel` (etc.) to maintain your translations even a format like `.csv` might have certain advantages.
+Usually it depends on the team and shape of the project that you have take care of.

 ## `.pot` files